The How-To Guide for Cricut Design Space

 Luckily, Cricut makes it really easy – just follow the prompts.

-Set your material.
-I have mine set for regular vinyl.
+You will then need to select your material.
+I have mine set for everyday iron-on (heat transfer vinyl).

 Load your mat – push your mat flush with the silver roller bar and press the flashing double arrow.
 This will load your mat.